Hostdon/pleroma/docs/installation/otp_en.md

 ### Installing the required packages

-Other than things bundled in the OTP release Pleroma depends on:
+Other than things bundled in the OTP release Akkoma depends on:

 * curl (to download the release build)
 * unzip (needed to unpack release builds)